RedLine

 Project Overview

 RedLine is a child wearable bracelet that is integrated with a parental mobile app.
 Designed with children's joy and autonomy in mind, the wearable is a discreet bracelet that monitors only concerning interactions.
-With integration to the mobile app, which empowers parents through real-time alerts, RedLine detects potentially dangerous situations for children, like verbal threats, sexual abuse, or bullying.
-RedLine redefines child safety in the digital future, prioritizing safety without compromising trust.
+With integration to the mobile app, which empowers parents through real-time alerts, RedLine detects potentially dangerous situations for children, like verbal threats, sexual abuse, or bullying— ultimately redefining child safety in the digital future, prioritizing safety without compromising trust.

-RedLine was created as part of a weekend-long design hackathon competition, Carnegie Mellon's UXA XHacks 2024, where the theme was to design for the children of tomorrow.
+RedLine began as part of a weekend-long design hackathon competition, Carnegie Mellon's UXA XHacks 2024, where the theme was to design for the children of tomorrow.
+Then, I individually researched and developed the concept over the span of the next week.

 My Contributions

 On a team of 3, I helped research and define our user space, frame our solution and features, and design the branding and visual identity of our products.
-Specifically, through ideation to delivery, I brainstormed ways that child wearables could be a detection and prevention solution for child sexual abuse (CSA), and produced the content and visuals for the wearable, app logo, and marketing.
+Through ideation to delivery, I brainstormed ways that child wearables could be a detection and prevention solution for child sexual abuse (CSA) and other external threats to safety, and produced the content and visual identity for the wearable, app, and marketing.

-Our design project was ultimately awarded Best Presentation and was a top 3 finalist out of 15 teams consisting of undergraduate and graduate students.
+Our project was ultimately awarded Best Presentation, and was a top 3 finalist out of 15 student design teams in the UXHackathon.

 In the future, we envision devices that can be smaller but more powerful, and our bracelet conveys that idea.
 Functioning as a wearable Siri with a privacy-first approach, the pendant's speech recognition is only alerted when there are words or phrases deemed sensitive by our algorithm, and only records concerning interactions where the child is involved.